olivierbloch/MSFTTheThingsConferenceWorkshop/README.md

     ![SenseCapTHSensor.jpg](Media/SenseCapTHSensor.jpg)

-1. Post the three onto the [workshop Slack channel](https://aka.ms/MSFTWorkshop/Slack):
+1. Post the three onto the [workshop Slack channel](https://aka.ms/MSFTWorkshop/Slack) (you might need to join the )

    * Device EUI
    * App ID Scope
    * App primary key

 1. Once we setup the bridge to connect to your application, it will provision a new device with the same ID as the EUI in TTN.
+Furthermore, thanks to Plug and Play, the device will share with the application what device model to use.
+This way the application will know to associate this new device to the model you just uploaded in the application importing the JSON file.
 Then it will start sending telemetry respecting the format defined by the Device Capability Model.
-However, the bridge is not indicating to IoT Central which device model it is, so you will have to "migrate" the new device once it appears in the IoT Central application to the SenseCap TH Sensor model.

- [TODO insert screen capture]

 Congratulations, you have successfully connected your LoRaWAN device to Azure IoT Central.